-If we have to carry out a repair or remove rubbish for which you're responsible, you will be charged for the work.
+If we have to carry out a repair or remove rubbish for which you are responsible, you will be charged for the work.
 In extreme cases such damage or neglect may be grounds for eviction.

-Making Alterations to your Home
+Making alterations to your home

 You must ask permission from the Council in your area before making any adaptations to your property.
 You can do this online at www.lewes-eastbourne.gov.uk.
-If you make alterations to your home without obtaining prior permission from your landlord.
-You may be asked to reverse any changes you have made at your own cost.
+If you make alterations to your home without obtaining prior permission from your landlord, you may be asked to reverse any changes you have made at your own cost.